openmc-dev/openmc/docs/source/methods/introduction.rst

      continuous-energy simulation, reactions of type :math:`(n,xn)` are treated as scattering and any additional particles which may be created are added to a secondary particle bank to be tracked later.
-In a multi-group simulation, this secondary bank is ont used but the particle weight is increased accordingly.
+In a multi-group simulation, this secondary bank is not used but the particle weight is increased accordingly.
 The original particle then continues from step 3.
      If the reaction is absorption or fission, the particle dies and if necessary, fission sites are created and stored in the fission bank.